thewca/worldcubeassociation.org/docs/CONTRIBUTING.md

 - If your description and your diff disagree ("comment-only fix" that changes display logic), the reviewer will trust the diff and ask.
 Keep the description accurate.
 - Explain non-obvious decisions proactively.
-"If it doesn't work out, explain in two or three sentences why this is the cleanest code you could come up with" is an accepted answer — silence is not.
+"If it isn't straight-forward, explain in two or three sentences why this is the cleanest code you could come up with" is an accepted answer — silence is not.
+  - Adding review comments to your own PR can be helpful for reviewers, but it is not required for every single PR in general.
+Only do so when it adds a substantial, helpful context for reviewers and otherwise make sure you're not polluting your own PR.
+  - Comments about specific design choices or architectural solutions belong inside the committed code directly, see the [style guide](STYLE_GUIDE.md) for details.
 - If you used an LLM to produce a solution, you still own it: be able to justify why it's the right approach.
+See the LLM rules in our [README](../README.md#llm-policy) for more details.

 ---

 ## 4. Responding to review

-- **Respond to every review comment.** Resolving a thread without a code change *and* without a reply is the fastest way to stall a PR.
-Marking a thread resolved is not the same as addressing it: if you left the concern untouched, say so and say why.
+- **Respond to every review comment.** Resolving a thread without a code change *and* without a reply is generally useless: Marking a thread resolved is not the same as addressing it.
+If you left the concern untouched, say so and say why.
 If you disagree, say why.
 - Unresolved `TODO`s in the diff need a decision: either fix it in this PR or say explicitly that it's a note for later.